writethedocs/www/docs/conf/portland/2019/news/welcome-get-ready.rst

 Have fun
 --------

 * **Join us for a walk in the woods**.
 If you're planning to come out for the `hike <https://www.writethedocs.org/conf/portland/2019/hike/>`_ on Saturday at *1:45pm*, make sure you `reserve your spot <https://ti.to/writethedocs/write-the-docs-portland-2019/>`_ .
-We're hoping for less hail than some other hikes we've done in the past, but bringing a rain jacket would be wise.
+Note that we've changed the route a bit this year because of construction, and will be doing an "out and back" to Pittock Mansion.
 * **Pre-register at the welcome reception.** The meet-and-greet event will be held on Sunday from *5pm-8pm*.
 You can pick up your badge and enjoy a couple of drinks on us.
 This is a great chance to meet your fellow documentarians before the conference starts.
 * **Come to the social event on Monday night.** This is a private party just for conference attendees.
 Plan to attend so you can get to know folks in the community.
 Once again we'll be at `Jackknife <https://goo.gl/maps/hvYkv6RU4qD2>`_ at 614 SW 11th Ave, on *Monday evening from 7pm*, with free snacks and drinks.